 Enlightened Equipment Revelation Quilt

-This EE Revelation Quilt is a super light, very compact and very warm alternative to traditional sleeping bags.
+This EE Revelation Quilt is a super light, very compact and very warm alternative to a sleeping bag.

-Probably my favourite piece of hiking gear, it’s made a huge difference to the weight and size of my backpack and is an every trip item for sure.
+Probably my favourite piece of hiking gear, it’s made a huge difference to the weight and size of my pack.

 Thermarest Z-Lite SOL Sleeping Mat

-It’s a bit bulkier to pack but it’s a trade off I’m comfortable with, I just strap it to the outside of my bag.
+It’s a bit bulkier to pack but it’s a trade off I’m comfortable with, I just strap it to the outside of my bag and forget about it.

 DD 3x3m Tarp